aIDserse/Morser/README.md

-# SuSift!
-A Swift Calculator
+# Morser!
+A Swift Morse coder and decoder!
 A Swift Text to Morse and Morse to Text converter!<br>
 # License
 The code is under WTFPL license.
 It's nearly like GPL, but better:))